 Alex is Alan and Tilly’s son, and can turn his hand to herding reindeer, fixing anything and carrying vast amounts of feed onto the hill.
 He is dad to Hamish and Marley, the first of the next generation of Scottish reindeer herders.

-Catriona looks after the books and makes sure that the office runs smoothly.
-She’s also known as “the Oracle” as she always seems to have the answer to any administrative or financial issue!
+Catriona looks after the books and makes sure that our accounts run smoothly.
+She’s known as “the Oracle” as she always seems to have the answer to any administrative, financial – or personal – issue!

 Hen came for the Christmas season in 2007 and never managed to leave.
 She has an encyclopedic memory for which reindeer is related to which, and is the go-to person for identifying reindeer in a photo.